Jake Fraley Player Props: Reds vs. Cardinals

-After hitting .231 with a double, two home runs, three walks and five RBI in his past 10 games, Jake Fraley and the Cincinnati Reds take on the St. Louis Cardinals (who will hand the ball to Jordan Montgomery) at 8:15 PM ET on Friday.
+On Saturday, Jake Fraley (coming off going 2-for-5 with an RBI) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 2:15 PM ET.

-He racked up two hits (going 2-for-5 with an RBI) in his last game against the Dodgers.
+He racked up two hits (going 2-for-5 with an RBI) in his most recent game against the Dodgers.

 Jake Fraley Game Info & Props vs. the Cardinals